 Strafford Regional Planning Commission offers energy technical assistance and planning.

-Strafford Regional Planning Commission currently attends meetings as a member/stakeholder of Granite State Clean Cities.
+Strafford Regional Planning Commission has in the past been involved as a stakeholder of Granite State Clean Cities.
 This group, which is administered by the NH Department of Environmental Services, is focused primarily on "planning and implementing projects which promote the use of alternative fuel vehicles in the State of New Hampshire to improve air quality, increase national energy security by decreasing dependence on foreign oil, and foster sustainable economic development in this emerging industry."
 While this group primarily focuses on vehicles and fuels standards explained in the U.S. Energy and Policy Act of 1992, they also discuss the use of alternative energy sources such as solar powered EV recharging stations, and other sustainable practices.

 Strafford Regional Planning Commission, along with the other nine regional planning commissions, was awarded funding through Nashua Regional Planning Commission's HUD Sustainable Communities Regional Planning Grant.
 This funding supported the update of Strafford's 2005 A Quality Improvement Plan (New Regional Master Plan Policies and Implementation Strategies for the Year 2020).
 The Energy Efficiency and Green Building Appendix was a component of the 2015 Regional Master Plan.